International driving permit Portugal is recognized across Europe

 Start your travel journey by driving to the country’s capital, Lisbon.
 You will see the ancient past vibes of the place after seeing the century-old houses and trams and the spectacular view of the River Tagus.
 It will make you feel that you’re in fairytale land and you want to stay longer.
 This sunny picture-perfect capital is heavily rooted in history, coming as the second oldest European Capital stakes.

 Lisbon is a year-round travel destination.
-But the best time to go to Lisbon is in March - June, and September to November.
+But the best time to go to is in March - June, and September to November.
 It is best to go here in spring and autumn for fewer crowds.
 August is the worst time to go to this city because most tourists are flocking the city; hence, the hotels, food, and accommodations are at their highest prices.

 With its medieval streets and 14th-century walls, Porto is the place to go if you want to travel back in time.
-The Douro River split Porto into two areas.
+The Douro River split the city into two areas.
 Sit under the arches of the riverfront square and watch the tranquil water and the boats that float around.
 This bustling cobblestone town is charmed with an old and modern touch.
 It is indeed an intriguing travel destination.

 You can stroll down to the Ribeira do Porto, where you can take your moment to feel the beautiful view in the most historic and liveliest district in Porto.
 If you wanted to see another historic building that has a neoclassical style of architecture, Palacio da Bolsa is the place to go.
-The perfect last stop in this city is the Miradouro Ignez, where you can go to the deck overlooking Porto’s Douro River and drink wine while enjoying the view.
+The perfect last stop in this city is the Miradouro Ignez, where you can go to the deck overlooking Douro River and drink wine while enjoying the view.

-The main tourist season in Porto is from June until the end of September.
+The main tourist season is from June until the end of September.
 The beaches are crowded from July to August.
 Porto has warm and hot summers in the springs and autumn seasons while having wet winters.
-The best month to go to Porto is during late spring, which is May and June, or early autumn in September.
+The best month to go to is during late spring, which is May and June, or early autumn in September.

 One of the most beautiful beaches located in Praia da Marinha due to the spectacular stretch of sand and the massive rocky cliffs that sets it apart from other Mediterranean beaches.
 It’s a destination with a lot of activities available for tourists.

-Algarve is the place for snorkeling because of its clear water quality and many species of marine animals found in the water.
+This is the place for snorkeling because of its clear water quality and many species of marine animals found in the water.
 You can explore the coastlines and even go to the caves, cliffs, and rock pools.
 You can also paddleboard in the mesmerizing Benagil Cave.
 Day trek and the hike are best in the astounding Seven Hanging Valleys Coastal.

 If you’re planning to go to Algarve, April to June is the best time to visit, while July to August can be a bit of a nightmare due to extreme heat and the crowds.
 But if you are going to the farmhouse complete with a pool, hot summer days can be memorable to you.
 Months of September to October have good weather.

 Located in the foothills of the Sintra Mountains is a town that is known for its 19th-century palace and a unique hilltop.
-Sintra is easily one of the top tourist attractions in Portugal because of the palace’s exquisite architecture, leafy mansions, romantic Moorish castle, and colored buildings.
+Sintra is easily one of the top tourist attractions in this country because of the palace’s exquisite architecture, leafy mansions, romantic Moorish castle, and colored buildings.
 The vegetation is different because of its microclimate and the dense misty forest that are part of this little place.

 Explore the beautiful Quinta da Regaleira that is one of the UNESCO World Heritage sites.
 The romantic and complex architecture is made up of a palace, chapel, and garden with grottos.
 Apart from that, you can also visit the Castelo dos Mouros which is the Moorish Castle.
 After that, you can drive around the scenic view of Sintra Tram and discover the hidden gem of Praia da Ursa beach.